 Having the ability to make use of old equipment or equipment designed for a different purpose was invaluable as I needed to find innovative and unconventional ways to modify industrial equipment so that people with disability could work efficiently.
 This enables everyone to participate meaningfully on the factory floor or at a computer in our graphic design and web development businesses.

-In 2007 I founded a responsible e-waste recycling business called Aspitech (now ERA) as I saw an opportunity in the growing mountains of electronic waste being dumped in our community.
-We recycled materials and reused or repurposed electronic items for sale.
+In 2007 we founded a responsible e-waste recycling business called Aspitech (now Electronics Recycling Australia) as I saw an opportunity in the growing mountains of electronic waste being dumped in our community.
+By repairing, refurbishing, repurposing and recycling materials electronic items for sale.
 This provided valued employment for people with disability in a growing recycling sector.
 When the new National TV & Computer Recycling Scheme (NTCRS) was introduced in 2012 we experienced rapid growth and quickly become South Australia’s largest e-waste processing facility, employing over 60 people.
 This also involved modifying industrial equipment so that people with disability could participate meaningfully in factory activities.
 Sadly in 2014 only two years after the introduction of the national scheme it largely failed due to insufficient industry funding and poor federal government oversite.
-What followed was the overnight industry collapse, as deliveries of e-waste were delayed, diverted, and sent interstate to landfill or stockpiled.
+What followed was the overnight industry collapse, as deliveries of e-waste were delayed, diverted, and sent interstate to a landfill or stockpiled.
 Many recycling businesses across Australia closed their doors and laid-off employees as their e-waste stock evaporated.

 Nevertheless, after a strong community and media campaign we managed to persuade the federal government to review the NTCRS and today the sector is recovering.
-Although Aspitech survived, the financial impact resulted in a merger and I am no longer working in the company I established.
+Although Aspitech survived, the financial impact resulted in a merger and I now no longer work for the company I helped to establish.